JacobPhillipsDK/Medialogy-Bachelor-projects/README.md

 - C# and shader programming language called HLSL

 6. Semester: Elicitation study with a focus on participatory design for creating dynamic and static hand gestures for virtual reality application
+- C# implementation for Unity for detecting gestures in real time